davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

-asthenospheric underplating related to slab window opening is poorly constrained and likely varies geographically as a function of thickness and thermal variations in the pre-existing lithospheric lid, as well as its state of stress and structural coherency.
+asthenospheric underplating related to slab window opening is poorly constrained and likely varies geographically as a function of thickness and thermal variations in the pre-existing lithospheric lid, as well as its state of stress and structural coherence.
 Volcanism in the central California Coast Ranges tied to slab window opening [e.g @Ernst1974] has been volumetrically insignificant when compared to that generated by other coeval examples of shallow asthenospheric upwelling in the Cordillera, such as Eocene--Miocene